 - Note-taking pages (3 styles: with or without graphics, lined or unlined)

-To receive the free calendar/planner, put your email into the form below.
+To receive the free calendar/planner, sign up for my email list.

 Here’s the one from last year if you’d like to have it instead: Download the 2015 Printable Conference Checklist and To Do List with Note-taking pages